JonnieSparkles/playdead/README.md

 ## Usage

-### Playing Music
+### Playing Media
 1. Browse the curated catalog on the homepage
-2. Click any album to load it in the player
+2. Click any album or video to load it in the player
 3. Use the player controls or keyboard shortcuts to control playback

-### Loading Custom Albums
+### Loading Custom Content
-1. Get the TXID of an album uploaded to Arweave
+1. Get the TXID of an album/video uploaded to Arweave
 2. Enter the TXID in the "Load Tape" field
-3. Click the cassette icon to load and play
+3. Click the cassette/recorder icon to load and play

 ### Keyboard Controls
 - `Space` - Play/Pause
-- `←` - Previous track
+- `←` - Previous track/video
-- `→` - Next track
+- `→` - Next track/video

 ### Laser Show
 Click the "Laser Show" button to cycle through visualization modes: